TheNounProject/CollectionView/Guides/Basic Setup.md

 # Basic Setup

 Even the most basic collection view needs a data source.
-The data source object provides the content that is to be displayed in the collection view such as how many items and the views that represent those items on screen.

 The delegate is an optional object that allows customizing display and interactions with your content.
 The most common use is responding to selection of cells.